-- 25. Every day, unaccompanied children flee persecution and danger in their home countries and journey to the United States seeking safety.
-Many of them come from El Salvador, Honduras, Guatemala, and Mexico because of the escalating influence of powerful gangs that control large swaths of these countries and frequently target children.
-Many unaccompanied children from these countries are also fleeing gender-based, family-based, and other types of violence. - 26.
-In recognition of the unique vulnerabilities of unaccompanied children and their critical need for protection, Congress has passed two laws to guarantee their proper care and facilitate their efforts to seek humanitarian relief. - 27.
+- 26. Every day, unaccompanied children flee persecution and danger in their home countries and journey to the United States seeking safety.
+Many of them come from El Salvador, Honduras, and Guatemala because of the escalating influence of powerful gangs that control large swaths of these countries and frequently target children.
+Many unaccompanied children from these Central American countries are also fleeing gender-based, family-based, and other types of violence. - 27.
+In recognition of the unique vulnerabilities of unaccompanied children and their critical need for protection, Congress has passed two laws to guarantee their proper care and facilitate their efforts to seek humanitarian relief. - 28.
 In 2002, Congress included provisions in the Homeland Security Act that transferred responsibility for the care and custody of unaccompanied children from the former Immigration and Naturalization Service to ORR, which is part of HHS.
 6 U.S.C. § 279(a).
 Congress enacted this provision because it saw that immigration enforcement-oriented agencies were ill-equipped to care for unaccompanied children.
-Congress therefore vested responsibility for the care of unaccompanied children, including the provision of housing and access to legal services to pursue claims for immigration relief, in an agency-ORR-that had demonstrated experience working with vulnerable immigrants and refugees. - 28.
-In 2008, Congress enacted the Trafficking Victims Protection Reauthorization Act ("TVPRA"), 8 U.S.C. § 1232, which established even stronger protections for unaccompanied children.
-The TVPRA created a number of significant safeguards concerning the care, custody, and removal proceedings of unaccompanied children, and confirmed ORR's responsibility to ensure their care.1
+Congress therefore vested responsibility for the care of unaccompanied children, including the provision of housing and access to legal services to pursue claims for immigration relief, in an agency-ORR-that had demonstrated experience working with vulnerable immigrants and refugees. - 29.
+In 2008, Congress then enacted the Trafficking Victims Protection Reauthorization Act ("TVPRA"), 8 U.S.C. § 1232, which established even stronger protections for unaccompanied children.
+The TVPRA created a number of significant safeguards concerning the care, custody, and removal proceedings of unaccompanied children, and confirmed ORR's responsibility to ensure their care.

-- 29. Under the TVPRA, unaccompanied children from "noncontiguous countries"-i.e., countries other than Canada and Mexico-must be transferred to ORR custody within 72 hours after their apprehension, absent exceptional circumstances.
+- 30. Under the TVPRA, unaccompanied children from "noncontiguous countries"-i.e., countries other than Canada and Mexico-must be transferred to ORR custody within 72 hours after their apprehension, absent exceptional circumstances.
 8 U.S.C. § 1232(b)(3).
-Children from Canada and Mexico may be subject to an initial screening for trafficking fear of persecution, and decision-making capacity before they are transferred to ORR.
-8 U.S.C. § 1232(a)(2)(A)(i)-(iii), (a)(3). - 30.
+Children from Canada and Mexico are subject to an initial screening to determine whether they must be referred to ORR custody.
+8 U.S.C. § 1232(a)(2)(A)(i)-(iii), (a)(3). - 31.
 After referral from CBP, ORR is responsible under the statute for housing and caring for unaccompanied children.
 8 U.S.C. § 1232(c).
 The statute requires ORR to "promptly" place the child "in the least restrictive setting that is in the best interest of the child."
 8 U.S.C. § 1232(c)(2)(A).
-Such placements can include referral to shelters or care facilities operated by entities that contract with ORR. - 31.
+Such placements can include referral to shelters or care facilities operated by entities that contract with ORR. - 32.
 ORR does not operate its own housing facilities for unaccompanied children.
 Instead, ORR contracts with providers throughout the country who operate shelters, group homes, foster care programs, and other living situations for the children.
 The shelter providers take care of the children's day-to-day needs, such as food, housing, education, and medical treatment.
-The providers operate under ORR's direction and supervision, and must comply with federal standards and ORR guidelines governing the care of unaccompanied children. - 32.
+The providers operate under ORR's direction and supervision, and must comply with federal standards and ORR guidelines governing the care of unaccompanied children. - 33.
 ORR is also statutorily required to evaluate options for the child's release from federal custody to a family member or other adult who can care for the child.
 8 U.S.C. § 1232(c)(3)(A).
 Often, unaccompanied children traveling to the United States can reunite with parents or family members already here, which enables ORR to facilitate swift releases.

-1 Although the TVPRA refers to HHS, ORR (as an HHS subagency) carries out these statutory functions.
+&lt;sup>1 Although the TVPRA refers to HHS, ORR (as an HHS subagency) carries out these statutory functions.